Ground states of a family of frustrated spin models for quasicrystals and their approximants

 The spiral is commensurate with the lattice with a period $M$, for $\phi=\pi/M$ ($M$ even).
 For the case $J_1=J_2$ in particular, $\phi=\pi/6$.
 The three spins of each triangle are oriented at angles of 120$^\circ$, giving rise to a 3-color ground state.
 The spin configuration is illustrated for this commensurate case in Fig.\ref{fig:spinconfigs}b).
 The colors red, green and blue correspond to the spin orientations such that ${\bf{S}}_{r}+{\bf{S}}_{b}+{\bf{S}}_{g}=0$.
 A black cross on a red circle indicates that the spin points in the opposite direction $-{\bf{S}}_{r}$ and similarly for the other colors.

 For $r\geq 2$, the ground state of $H_{tri}$ is a collinear state with $ {\bf{S}}_2={\bf{S}}_3 = -{\bf{S}}_1$.
-This solution extended over the entire lattice results in the globally ferromagnetic c-FM2 state illustrated in Fig.\ref{fig:collinear}c).
+This solution extended over the entire lattice results in the cluster ferromagnetic c-FM2 state illustrated in Fig.\ref{fig:collinear}c).
 One can note here a seemingly counterintuitive result -- of a large enough antiferromagnetic intercluster coupling $J_2$ leads in this model to a ferromagnetic phase !